Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Computational reduction for quantum invariants

 \subsection{Reshetikhin–Turaev invariant}

-For every Heegaard diagram $(\Sigma_g,\alpha,\beta)$, there exists an orientation preserving homeomorphism $\phi:\Sigma_g\to \Sigma_g$ such that $\beta=\phi(\alpha)$ \cite{farb2011primer,yoshizawa2014high}.
-Although not unique, this map is well-defined on $\Mod(\Sigma_g)$, so can be combinatorially described by a word on Lickorish generators.
-Here and throughout, we do not differentiate between the notation of the homomorphism $\phi$ from its equivalence class in $\Mod(\Sigma_g)$.
+For every Heegaard diagram $(\Sigma_g,\alpha,\beta)$, there exists an orientation-preserving homeomorphism $\phi:\Sigma_g\to \Sigma_g$ such that $\beta=\phi(\alpha)$, provided that $\alpha$ and $\beta$ are minimal \cite{farb2011primer, hatcher1980presentation}.
+Although not unique, this map is well-defined in $\Mod(\Sigma_g)$, so can be combinatorially described by a word on Lickorish generators.
+Here and throughout, we do not differentiate the notation of the homomorphism $\phi$ from its equivalence class in $\Mod(\Sigma_g)$.

 \begin{theorem}[\cite{alagic2014quantum, freedmanLW2002topological}] Consider the problem $\mathcal{P}$ of determining a value-distinguishing approximation of the $SO_r(3)$-RT invariant, $r\geq 5$ prime, of a manifold $M$, represented through a Heegaard splitting described by a word $\phi\in \Mod(\Sigma_g)$ for some known $g\geq 2$.
 Then $\mathcal{P}$ is \#\texttt{P}-hard in the sense of a Cook-Turing reduction. \end{theorem}